shomeier/NemakiWareWiki/Run-applications.md

 ---
+##Prerequisites
+* CouchDB must be installed beforehand.
+See [this page](https://github.com/NemakiWare/NemakiWare/wiki/Install-CouchDB).
+* Java1.6+
+* Ruby 1.9.3
+* (Ruby gem)bundler, rake10.1.1

+In production environment, Rails is installed from local gem cache.
+Especially, in Windows, we use [RailsInstaller](http://railsinstaller.org/en) to install bundler, rake, Rails itself and some other components.

 ## Run the CMIS server and the search engine
 The CMIS server and the search engine are installed in Tomcat(`<INSTALL_PATH>/apache-tomcat-7.x.xx`).